mellaadaktary/2420-Assignment1/README.md

 ```bash
  doctl compute ssh-key import <name> --public-key-file ~/.ssh/my-key.pub
 ```
-- `doctl compute ssh-key import` adds a new SSH key to your account
+- `doctl compute ssh-key import` adds a new SSH key to your account.
-- `--public-key-file <filepath>` is a flag which needs the public ssh key file
+- `--public-key-file <filepath>` is a flag which needs the public ssh key file.

 To confirm that our ssh key is paired to our DigitalOcean account we can run:
 ```bash
 doctl compute ssh-key list
 ```
-- `list` just shows all the SSH keys which are linked to your account if everything went successfully you should see something like this:
+- `list` just shows all the SSH keys which are linked to your account.

+If everything went successfully you should see something like this:

 ![digitaloceansshkeys](./assets/digitaloceanssh.png)